AndreasGrip/Cloudflare_DNS_update/README.md

 CLOUDFLAREGLOBALKEY=
 DOMAINTOUPDATE=

 After this you can create a crontab to update for instance every 5th minute.
 */5 * * * * /home/username/bin/cloudflare

+or if you have multiple ones on the same server (for instance for www, sftp etc.)
+*/5 * * * * for f in /opt/cloudflare/*; do bash "$f"; done